 The experience and quality of dog walkers and day care services varies enormously.
-As with most aspects of professional dog care, it is unregulated.
+As with most aspects of professional dog care, it is largely unregulated.
 Legislation such as The Animal Boarding Establishments Act 1963 may only be enacted in the event of a complaint or not at all.
-Dog walkers are frequently uninsured or inadequatekly insured.
+Dog walkers are frequently uninsured or inadequately insured.

 Don’t let that be you or your dog. before you take on a dog walker: